 These bonds can be held in dematerialised form or in physical form.
 The bonds can be held under a single name or joint names.
 The facility for nomination is also available on these bonds.
 These bonds are non-transferable, non-negotiable and cannot be offered as security for any loan or advance.
 However, transmission of the bonds to legal heirs in case of death of the bondholder is allowed under the rules.

-The NHAI bonds carry interest at 6.25 per cent per annum, payable annually on 31 March every year.
-REC bonds carry interest at 5.75 per cent per annum, payable annually on 30 June every year.
+The NHAI and REC bonds carry interest at 5.75 per cent per annum, payable annually wef 01.04.2018.
 The interest earned on these bonds is fully taxable under the head “Income from Other Sources”.
 No tax at source would be deducted from the interest on these bonds.